-We are recommending that BCWD approve a budget for EOR staff to attend meetings and participate in regional groundwater management activities on behalf of the watershed district.
+It is recommended that BCWD approve a budget for EOR staff to attend meetings and participate in regional groundwater management activities on behalf of the watershed district.
 Most of these activities have not yet been scheduled and are often quickly organized to address new groundwater issues that arise throughout the year.
 Examples of past BCWD groundwater management activities include: